About

 Application Process

-All application materials must be submitted through UWM Graduate School’s online application system, Panthera, by the application deadlines listed below.
+All application materials must be submitted through UWM Graduate School’s Panthera Application System.

 Two letters of recommendation are required for the MS degree applications.
 These letters must be submitted through the application’s electronic recommendation feature by the recommenders themselves.
 Letters uploaded or sent by the applicant will not be accepted.
 When you request a letter of recommendation, your recommender receives an email with a link to upload their letter directly to your Panthera application.